doorstop-dev/doorstop/docs/cli/creation.md

     manually before an item is created.
 Afterwards, it should be considered as read-only.
 This document setting is mandatory.

+  * *stamp*: defines the item stamp method.
+By default, the MD5 hash algorithm is used.
+Valid values for the `stamp` setting are `md5`, `sha256`, and `sha512`.
+You have to set it manually before an item is created.
+    Afterwards, it should be considered as read-only.
+This document setting is optional.

 * *attributes*

   * *defaults*: defines the